foundry-rs/book/src/forge/invariant-testing.md

 # Invariant Testing
 ## Overview

-Invariant testing allows for a set of mathematical invariants to be tested against randomized sequences of pre-defined function calls from pre-defined contracts.
+Invariant testing allows for a set of invariant expressions to be tested against randomized sequences of pre-defined function calls from pre-defined contracts.
 After each function call is performed, all defined invariants are asserted.

 Invariant testing is a powerful tool to expose incorrect logic in protocols.
 Due to the fact that function call sequences are randomized and have fuzzed inputs, invariant testing can expose false assumptions and incorrect logic in edge cases and highly complex protocol states.